Defendants in fatal Oceanside assault appear in court

 “It’s going to be a long process but we are here,” said Keyanna Morris, the victim’s sister.
 “We will be here until the end.
 We will always fight for Khaseen.”

 Authorities have said Morris went to the strip mall knowing that the ex-boyfriend of a girl he was friendly with wanted to confront him.
-Police have alleged Flach, 19, stabbed Morris after he and his friends charged at Morris and his friends.
+Police have alleged Flach stabbed Morris in the chest after he and his friends charged at Morris and his friends.
 A 17-year-old boy also suffered a broken arm and head injury in the fight, according to authorities.

-Flach, who has been charged with second-degree murder, first-degree gang assault, third-degree assault and criminal possession of a weapon, pleaded not guilty at his arraignment last week.
-He has been held without bail since his Sept.
-18 arrest and faces up to 25 years to life in prison if convicted of the top charge.
+Flach, a Nassau Community College student, has been charged with second-degree murder, first-degree gang assault, third-degree assault and criminal possession of a weapon.
+He pleaded not guilty at his arraignment last week and has been held without bail since his Sept.
+18 arrest .
+He faces up to 25 years to life in prison if convicted of the top charge.

 Comments